 Mix and knead as usual.
-Allow to ferment in an oiled bowl for about 24 hours, or until doubled in size.
+Ferment in an oiled bowl for about 24 hours, or until doubled in size.
 Punch down and place in a buttered loaf pan.
-Allow to rise until it reaches the top of the pan and then bake as usual.
+Allow to rise until it reaches the top of the pan, then bake as usual.

 Benefits of Using Kefir as Leavening

-Better keeping qualities.
+Longer Shelf Life.
 Because of the acids and bacteria naturally present in kefir, many find that kefir-leavened breads, much like sourdough, tend to keep longer than their commercial yeast-based counterparts.

-|Milk Kefir Starter Culture|
+|Milk Kefir Starter Cultures|